SebastianEger/animation_render/README.md

 # Animation Render

 Evaluation framework for the [mdltracker](https://gitlab.lrz.de/ga25vug/mdltracker) project.
-Uses the blender python module to render animated textured objects.
+Uses the blender python module to render animated textured objects (plane, curved, cylinder).
 Templates can be obtained by using the flickr API.

 ## Getting Started